 #3 – Don’t Flash Valuable Items

 In Tulum, keep your valuables on the down-low, and don’t be too flashy in public.
-A few tips for this are:
+A few specific Tulum safety tips on this point are:

 - Only use ATMs in banks or your hotel where you won’t be watched

 - Carry no more than a days worth of cash on you at any given time

 - Stow your valuables (electronics, jewelry, passport, etc) in a Pacsafe portable safe in your hotel room

 👉 Need Help Packing?
 For more ideas on what safety gear to bring with you, check out our guide on what to pack for a beach trip to Mexico.

 #4 – Stay Away From Prohibited Substances